configuration.nix

 I’m chosing ’taskpool’ for the pool name as the machine is called Taskmaster

 Then create the datasets you want.
-For now, I’m just creating one for media.
+For now, I’m just creating one for various services running on the server.
 I’ll add more as I go.

 The pool and dataset you created can be seen under the /mnt directory